xjarvik/FlatSharpDelta/README.md

 - `GetDelta`: Returns a delta object containing the changes that have been made to the object since `UpdateReferenceState` was last called, or since the object was created.
 			The delta object can be serialized just like any other FlatSharp object.
 			The delta object is optimized to contain only the data necessary to construct the current object state when serialized.
-			The method scans through all properties (including nested objects) and makes sure to only include the properties that differ from the reference state.
+			The method scans through all fields (including nested objects) and makes sure to only include the fields that differ from the reference state.
 			FlatSharpDelta also tracks all changes made to lists, and will remove any redundant information (such as adding and then removing an item).
 			If no changes have been made to the object, this method returns `null`.<br/><br/>Note that this method always returns the same object instance, and that it may change as you make changes to your object.
 			This means that the delta object is only valid until further changes are made to the object.